-Portland, Oregon: Three-Day Itinerary
+Portland, Oregon 3-Day Itinerary

-We had the entire downstairs guest suite, and this place was perfect for us!
-It was close to local shops and cafes and a park where we would do some pre-training for our race.
+We booked a “Homey NE Portland Apartment” through Airbnb and had the entire downstairs guest suite to ourselves!
+The apartment was close to local shops and cafes and a park where we were able to do some training for our race.

 Note that Thunder Island Brewing Company has since moved locations, so we can’t speak to the new spot, but we read that it has views of the Columbia River, the Bridge of the Gods and the Cascade Mountain Range, outdoor seating options—for dogs too!—and onsite parking.

 Here are some of the amazing views from their former location.

-Moving on!
-By 6 PM, we were at Multnomah Falls, the tallest and most photographed waterfall in all of Oregon.
-Located just 30 minutes outside of Portland, it’s fed by underground springs from Larch Mountain.
+By early evening, we were at Multnomah Falls, the tallest and most photographed waterfall in all of Oregon.
+According to Native American legend, Multnomah Falls was created for a young princess who wanted a hidden place to bathe.
+It’s located just 30 minutes outside of Portland and is fed by underground springs from Larch Mountain.

 The food was well-plated and delicious, the service was great, and the views were stunning along the Columbia River.

-Day 3: Rooster Rock State Park, Cannon Beach & Washington Park
+Rooster Rock State Park

 We were surprised to read that the beaches were clothing optional, and at one point, we stumbled across some folks taking advantage of this.